Rome.us

 Trajan’s Column

 There is a belief that the tradition of establishing triumphal columns in ancient Rome began precisely at the time of Emperor Trajan (Latin: Marcus Ulpius Nerva Trajanus).
 The Roman ruler conducted a protracted military campaign against the tribes of the Dacians (Latin: Daci).
-It was possible not only to crush the generals in battle, but also to annex the territories of the Dacians in accordance with the new region of the Roman Empire.
+As a result, it was possible not only to crush the generals in battle but also to annex the territories of the Dacians by the new region of the Roman Empire.

 In 113 A.D., Trajan asked the artist and architect Apollodorus of Damascus (Latin Apollodorus Damascenus) to start works on the stone pillar.
-The commemorative obelisk was made of Carrara marble weighing about 40 tons.
-Moreover, the total height of the memorial is 38 m and it is made up of 20 parts.
+As a result, the commemorative obelisk was made of Carrara marble, weighing about 40 tons.
+Moreover, the total height of the memorial is 38 m, and it is made up of 20 parts.

 Trajan's Column in Rome